opennms-forge/timeseries-integration-influxdb/README.md

 opennms-influxdb:init
 ```

-Use the create org and bucket:
+Configure (you can omit that if you use the default values):
 ```
 config:edit org.opennms.plugins.influxdb
 property-set url http://localhost:8086
 property-set database opennms
 property-set username root
-property-set password password
+property-set password root
 config:update
 ```